Fragrant, spicy, healthy and totally inexpensive lentil dal is so good, and so easy to make.

 If you're not usually much of a lentil-lover, give this recipe a go and be pleasantly surprised.
 The spices are more fragrant than spicy (add more chilli if you like it hot), and the flavours only improve with time so you'll have lovely leftovers too.
 Dal also freezes well, so it's worth making a big pot.

-- 2 tbsp oil of your choice, I used coconut
+- 2 tablespoon oil of your choice I used coconut

 - 6 cardamom pods

 - 1 cup moong dal split mung beans

 - 1 can chopped tomatoes drained of excess liquid

 - 2 cups chopped or baby spinach approximate

 - Heat oil in a deep saucepan.
 Add onions, garlic and ginger and cook until beginning to soften.

 - Add remaining spices and stir until fragrant.

 - Add lentils, moong dal and 8 cups of water to begin with.
 Bring to a simmer and cook for 45 minutes to an hour, stirring occasionally.
 The lentils and moong dal soak up a lot of water as they cook, so keep an eye on the pot every 10 minutes or so and add extra water if needed.
 I used 10 cups in the end.